 The most common cause of dizziness following a head movement is Benign Paroxysmal Positional Vertigo (BPPV).
 BPPV involves a problem with either the inner ear or the vestibulocochlear nerve, the cranial nerve that communicates between the ear and the brainstem.
 The inner ear’s fluid and fine, hair-like sensors are critical components of our body’s mechanisms to stay balanced.
 You can think of the vestibular system in our inner ear as a biomechanical gyroscope that’s able to sense the slightest directional change.
 When it’s working right, it’s amazing, just like the rest of our body.
 However, when the system is off and doesn’t work well, vertigo is often the result.

 Through a specialized physical evaluation, a trained Physical Therapist in vertigo issues can identify the specific part of your vestibular system that isn’t working, and treat it immediately.
 There are many causes of vertigo; however, BPPV is, by far, the most common.
 The good news is that BPPV can often be treated very quickly and very effectively – sometimes in as few as one or two visits.
 We can still evaluate and treat other less common types of vertigo, although they may require a longer treatment period for the patient to improve.
+I experience panic attacks suddenly, with no obvious cause.
+Especially they disturb me at night.
+I had insomnia and depression until I tried Ativan.
+This is a godsend for me.
+I am on this preparation for 2 years.
+I never negatively affected my life.
+Instead, it improves its quality.
+I occasionally stop using it for some time by gradually decreasing a dose.

 No one should tolerate living with a condition where the slightest head movement can trigger vertigo.
 There is no reason to live under a cloud where you may trigger vertigo simply by simple head movements such as changing your sleep position, tilting your head back to wash your hair, or looking over your shoulder while driving your car.